South Carolina Lottery Pick 4 General Information and Links

-From a Missouri Lottery retailer (a gas station, a convenience store, a food store, etc. which plays MO Lottery) get
+From a South Carolina Lottery retailer (a gas station, a convenience store, a food store, etc. which plays SC Lottery) get

-Each play panel contains four colums of the digits 0 to 9.
-Mark the first digit of your number on the first column, the second
+Each play area contains four columns of the digits 0 to 9.
+Mark the first digit of your number on the first column, the second digit

 8142, then 8 will be marked in the first column, 1 in the second column, 4 in the third column, and 2 in the fourth column.
 Next